 According to the statistics, heart disease is one of the most common causes of death among the world’s population, and it’s something that we can avoid.

-Getting exercise is key to a long life.
+Don’t wait until tomorrow.
+Get outside and breathe some clean air.
+Getting exercise is key to a long life indeed.

-Getting deep, quality sleep is key to maintaining good health and enjoying a strong mind with good cognitive abilities.
-Now tell us, just how many hours of sleep do you usually get a day?
+Getting deep, quality sleep is certainly key in maintaining good health and enjoying a strong mind with good cognitive abilities.
+Now, tell us, just how many hours of sleep do you usually get a night?

-Surround yourself with others who make you happy, people with whom you can laugh and learn from, even travel with.
+Surround yourself with others who make you happy: people you can laugh with, learn from and even travel with.
 This is the time in your life when you need to take stock of your situation and prioritize what’s important to you.

 Knowing how to live in a peaceful way that’s in balance with your body and emotions is the key to longevity.
 It’s an adventure worth embarking upon.